Multicultural and Refugee Health

 Interpreting for allied health professionals program

 This program provides translation services for allied health professionals treating patients from refugee and multicultural backgrounds across our region.
-The interpreting services are delivered by Translating and Interpreting Service (TIS) National.
+The interpreting services are delivered by a nationally accredited interpreting service provider.

 The program provides: